ypwong22/ILAMB/README.rst

 ILAMB 2.5 Release
 =================

+This branch adds a ConfSoilMoisture routine that enables users to plot the same diagnostics as the single-level variables as well as correlation maps and trends for soil moisture across multiple soil layers.

 We are pleased to announce a new version of the ILAMB package.
 In addition to a new version, the ILAMB repository is now hosted at: